 Science challenges children to take the natural curiosity they have for their surroundings and to use this to help them make sense of the world they inhabit.
-It encourages them to develop skills and to explore their ideas and make discoveries for themselves; where possible through investigation and firsthand experience.
-It is hoped that a high- quality science education at primary level will set the foundations for understanding the world through the specific disciplines of chemistry, physics and biology as they move through to secondary school.
-It is hoped that by doing this that children will be able to answer scientific questions about the world around them and be equipped to understand the uses and implications of scientific knowledge, today and for the future.
+It encourages them to develop skills and to explore their ideas and make discoveries for themselves; where possible through investigation and first-hand experience.
+It is hoped that a high-quality science education at primary level will set the foundations for understanding the world through the specific disciplines of chemistry, physics and biology as they move through to secondary school.
+It is hoped that by doing this, children will be able to answer scientific questions about the world around them and be equipped to understand the uses and implications of scientific knowledge to make the world a better place and be able to contribute towards the reduction of climate change..